Shepherd's Rod: Mount Carmel Center

 Soon after organizing in 1934, Shepherd's Rod leaders began to desire a larger, more centrally located place to establish headquarters.
 In April 1935, 189 acres were purchased just outside Waco, Texas, and the headquarters' office was relocated to that property in September 1935.
 Envisioning the work that they desired to be accomplished from there, the new home for their work was named "Mount Carmel Center" after the place where Elijah called the Israelites back to worshiping God.
-Up to 125 persons resided at the Center.
+Up to 125 people resided at the Center.
 In 1937 an additional 186 acres were added.

 One of Houteff's primary complaints was that the mainstream Seventh-day Adventist Church's institutions were compromising their message and mission by seeking approval and accreditation of the applicable medical and educational boards.
 Ironically, some of Houteff's critics issued similar complaints.
 The Davidian organization established institutions of its own, claiming to strictly follow the guidelines of the Adventist church founders.
 Over the next twenty years a children's school, sanitarium, rest home, vocational and home economics school, and other improvements were established on the property.
 There was also an extensive farming operation with an orchard of approximately 900 trees, dairy cows and a large vegetable garden.
 The flagship structure was the multi-level administration building, which housed the main office, additional staff offices, chapel, printing equipment and Houteff's sleeping quarters.
 This building is currently in the possession of Vanguard College Preparatory School.